Director, Centre for Human Rights and Legal Pluralism

 Talking Teaching Profiles: Teaching justice

 François Crépeau is Full Professor and holds the Hans and Tamar Oppenheimer Chair in Public International Law, at the Faculty of Law of McGill University.
 He has been appointed United Nations Special Rapporteur on the Human Rights of Migrants in 2011.
 He is a fellow of the Royal Society of Canada.
+In August 2015, he became Director of McGill's Centre for Human Rights and Legal Pluralism for a three-year mandate.

 The focus of his current research includes migration control mechanisms, the rights of foreigners, the interface between security and migration, and the interface between the Rule of Law and globalization.